WPEngine Vs. Bluehost – The Best Webhost Revealed

 Companies build their reputation and customer base with sweat and tears, but sometimes, they stop their development there and rely only on their name after all the hard work.
-This is especially important for the IT sector where technology changes overnight and a good company has to implement new features all the time.
+This is especially important for the IT sector, where technology changes overnight and a good company has to implement new features all the time.

 We made a list of the new technology that both Bluehost and WP Engine have included in their offerings.

-Bluehost, for example, push much exciting and innovative technology in their upper-level hosting packages.
+Bluehost, for example, pushes much exciting and innovative technology in their upper-level hosting packages.
 These include instant provisioning, RAID storage, the option of adding storage on the fly, and modern open-source software such as OpenStack.

 The most impressive new technology in WP Engine’s portfolio is their project Mercury, which will provide ten times faster WordPress website server speeds.
 Even now, Engine WP provides incredible server speeds but imagine what an improvement project Mercury will bring, which is proof of their constant strives for improvement.

-When hesitating between Bluehost vs WP Engine, a user should review their control panels.
+When hesitating between Bluehost vs. WP Engine, a user should review their control panels.
 No matter if we are talking about a shared WordPress or a dedicated hosting plan, a decent control panel will always serve you well.

-WP Engine Vs Bluehost – My Recommendation
+WP Engine Vs. Bluehost – My Recommendation

-This concludes our Bluehost vs WP Engine web hosts comparison.
+This concludes our Bluehost vs. WP Engine web hosts comparison.
 We evaluated their hosting plans, load time, support, innovative technology, uptime and other valuable criteria.
 It is hard to determine which is the best, but if we take the average result of our tests, then WP Engine should be the winner.

 If you are looking for a managed WordPress hosting solution, then WP Engine is the best possible choice.
 In addition, you receive better speed, server quality, reliability, innovative features, and customer support.